David Pittard: GT racing

 In 2020, Pittard joined Walkenhorst for their entry into the Intercontinental GT Challenge, joining BMW factory drivers Martin Tomczyk and Nick Yelloly.
 Although the team didn't participate in the opening round at Bathurst, they claimed a podium at Indianapolis and would finish ninth in the overall championship.
 The following year, Pittard would join Walkenhorst for a full season campaign in the GT World Challenge Europe Endurance Cup, taking part in the Pro class.
 Through five races, the team would finish with just four total points, taking 28th in the championship.
 At the end of the season, Pittard would take part in both the BMW M Motorsport selected driver test in Spain as well as the WEC Rookie Test, where he would pilot an Aston Martin Vantage GTE.
 The move would be somewhat of a harbinger for Pittard, who would join Aston Martin for the 2022 FIA World Endurance Championship.
 However, his status was subject to a degree of confusion in the pre-season.
 After initially being confirmed as a full factory driver, Aston Martin Racing later stated that he was merely contracted to the Northwest AMR team, the customer operation with which Pittard was competing in 2022, to preserve his ranking as an FIA Silver-ranked driver.
 Paired with Nicki Thiim and Paul Dalla Lana, the trio would claim their sole victory of the season during the opening round at Sebring, but registered two further podiums and finished second in the GTE Am championship.
 At the end-of-season BRDC awards ceremony, Pittard was handed the Woolf Barnato Trophy, given to the highest-placed British driver in a British car at the 24 Hours of Le Mans.

+Pittard formed a part of the Frikadelli Racing Team entry that won the 2023 24 Hours of Nürburgring, driving alongside Earl Bamber, Nicky Catsburg, and Felipe Fernández Laser.
+Pittard's position in the driver lineup wasn't initially confirmed until after the 2023 24 Hours of Daytona, which he had taken part in with the Heart of Racing Team.